dom1torii/cs2-server-manager/README.md

 ## Can i get banned

-No, because it just doesn't allow your PC to connect to some IPs.
+No, because all it does is prevent your PC from connecting to certain IPs.
 It doesn't interact with the game at all and isn't a cheat.

 ## Installation
 ### Releases